sass/sass/accepted/deprecations-api.d.ts.md

 the compiler must error instead.

 The compiler should convert any string passed here to a `Deprecation` by indexing `deprecations`.
+If an invalid deprecation ID is passed here, the compiler must emit a warning.
 If a version is passed here, it should be treated equivalently to passing all active deprecations whose `deprecatedIn` version is less than or equal to it.

-The compiler must error if a future deprecation is included here, unless that future deprecation is also passed to `futureDeprecations`.
-It must emit a warning if an obsolete deprecation is included here.
+The compiler must emit a warning if a future deprecation that's not also included in `futureDeprecations` or any obsolete deprecation is included here.

 If a deprecation is passed both here and to `silenceDeprecations`, a warning must be emitted, but making the deprecation fatal must take precedence.